The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Introduction

-Although fluorescent ink enables invisible and actively triggered features, designing an effective and robust physical adversarial patch remains non-trivial with the following challenges.
+In this work, surprisingly, we discovered a new attack vector, i.e., \textit{fluorescent ink}, that can significantly address the aforementioned issues and advance the state-of-the-art.
+Specifically, fluorescent ink is transparent in normal environments, making them ``unnoticeable''.
+On the other hand, fluorescent ink exhibits fluorescent effects after absorbing specific wavelengths of light, e.g., invisible ultraviolet (UV) light, which allows adversarial attacks to not only be flexibly triggered but also to bypass any filters.
+This is because the light emitted by fluorescent materials falls within the visible light spectrum \cite{visible_light}, meaning only visible-light filters could potentially block it.
+Nonetheless, no cameras in current AVs use visible-light filters, as such filters would significantly damage the camera's utility.
+Moreover, filtering a single color does not prevent the effectiveness of fluorescent ink in other colors.
+Although fluorescent ink demonstrates strong stealthiness and resistance to filters, designing an effective and robust physical adversarial patch using fluorescent ink remains non-trivial with the following challenges.
 First, it is challenging to simulate fluorescent effects and determine the optimal choices of massive factors in fluorescent ink, e.g., color, transparency, and size, for achieving high attack effectiveness.
-Second, fluorescent effects are easily influenced by real-world environments, including surroundings, ambient light, vehicle distance, and speed. \looseness=-1
+Second, fluorescent effects are easily influenced by real-world environments, including surroundings, ambient light, vehicle distance, and speed.
+Feasibility study is provided in~\autoref{feasibility}. \looseness=-1